Steeff0/steeff0.github.io/_notes/2019-08-02-scrum-retrospective-ideas.md

 title:  "Scrum Retro Ideas"
 categories: scrum
 promoted: true
+excerpt: I wanted to keep record of all the Retrospective activities I collected over time.
 ---

 On this page I collected some Scrum Retrospective ideas that I can use.